Lugdunum3D/Lugdunum/doc/guidelines.md

 The difference is that in the new syntax, the type is declared in the function's scope.

 Do continue to use the older style of function declaration where the return type goes before the function name.
-Use the new trailing-return-type form only in cases where it's required (such as lambdas).
+Use the new trailing-return-type form only in cases where it is required (such as lambdas).

 # Other

 ## Ownership and Smart Pointers

-Object ownership is represented by a `std::unique_ptr` or a `std::shared_ptr`, a.k.a. smart pointers.
-Consider that you never have ownership on raw pointers, so you must never free or delete a raw pointer.
+Object ownership is represented by a `std::unique_ptr` or a `std::shared_ptr`, aka smart pointers.
+Consider that you never have ownership of raw pointers, so you must never free or delete a raw pointer.

 Do not use shared ownership without a very good reason to back it up.